Are there free ways to make money online?

 YouTube: You could earn money through the good old fashion Google Adsense, or you could insert your affiliate offers below your videos, though make sure that these offers can connect to your content somewhat to maximize its impact.

-Squidoo: First pages called “lenses” have to be created and you then embed affiliate links or Google Adsense to monetize your pages.
+Squidoo: Update: Squidoo is now a part of HubPages.
+First pages called “lenses” have to be created and you then embed affiliate links or Google Adsense to monetize your pages.
 I include here a detailed description on how you could earn money with Squidoo and also on how you could maximize your time there.

 Hubpages: If you enjoy writing, try your luck on this arguably biggest and most popular revenue-sharing article websites.